Travel info

 GASOLINE AND FOOD WHILE TRAVELING

-There are small restaurants along the roads and at the larger service stations throughout most of Mexico.
+There are small restaurants along the highways and at the larger service stations throughout most of Mexico.
 If the place looks clean, then it's probably OK.
 Just eat hot food and only drink from a can or bottle you open.
 A case of bottled water and a roll of TP in your truck and race car will come in handy.

 And yes, getting there is half the fun!, and we never know what will happen with importing vehicles at the border until we get there.
 It is always an adventure!
 Note that the costs, prices, and rules listed above are unofficial and are not approved by the organizers of the Pan-Am or ChiX.
 Make sure you read the rules of each event closely.

-Gerie “Yeri” Bledsoe
+Mr. Gerie “Yeri” Bledsoe

-ChiX North American Coordinator and former Pan-Am Rep (2002-2015).
+Former ChiX North American Coordinator and Pan-Am Rep (2002-2015).
 A competitor in forty rallies in Mexico.